Matriki beach huts aitutaki cook islands vacation spot

 We only killed 2 nice Tuna in the 20lb class and did a few long line releases on the others, due to the soft bait hooks being straightened one after the other.
 Like I've mentioned in other reports these lures are not meant for deep sea fishing these brutes, they are meant for small bass and what have you, but the tuna just love them so much.
 I can't even find an email for the manufacturer to send them a request to make us some with strong hooks in them.

 Oh well the fights just last a lot longer.
-Remember to run that piece of fluorocarbon leader to you swim baits, those tuna have eyes!
+Remember to run that piece of fluorocarbon leader to your swim baits, those tuna have eyes!

 Until next time, tight lines.